pmelsted/bifrost/README.md

 Bifrost works in two steps:

-1. reads are filtered to remove errors
+1. reads are filtered to remove errors (*k*-mers with occurrence 1)
 2. the compacted de Bruijn graph is built from the filtered reads

 If you want to input assembled genomes, use the `-r` parameter and no filtering will be applied, all k-mers of the files will be used to build the graph.